Uganda's Museveni wins sixth term, rival alleges fraud | Politics

 Museveni argued in the campaign that his long experience makes him a good leader and promised to keep delivering stability and progress.
 Wearing his signature hat and speaking from his rural home on Saturday evening, Museveni criticised "the elite" for problems with the national education and health systems and noted that Uganda has surplus supplies of sugar, milk and maize.

 Reprising a familiar refrain, he said he is not in government to enjoy a good life, which he has as a farmer, but rather to address historical challenges.
-The government ordered the internet shut off on Wednesday, the day before the vote, and has not yet restored it.
-On Tuesday the government had banned all social media and messaging apps.
+The government banned all social media and messaging apps on Tuesday.
+On Wednesday it ordered the internet shut off and has not yet restored it.

 "These gunmen are all over and they are ready to kill," said Innocent Mutambi, 26, a welder.
 "I am sure what they announced is false, but right now we can't take them on, they will kill us."
 Hundreds of the president's supporters rode motorcycles from the election tallying centre to downtown, where people danced with posters bearing the president's face.